Poker Tutorial

 MPMid

-Tap a seat on the table to learn about that position
+Tap a seat to learn about that position

 Betting Streets — Pre-Flop to Showdown